Timesheet software: benefits and what to look for

 Your accounting software updates in real time, showing you labour costs as they happen.
 You can see what you're spending on wages by day, week, or project.

-This integration eliminates the need to handle data twice, which makes manual timesheets so time-consuming.
+This integration eliminates the need to handle data twice, which is what makes manual timesheets so time-consuming.
 What used to take hours now happens automatically in the background.

 What to look for in timesheet software